pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/distributors.rst

 While an :doc:`importer <importers>` is responsible for bringing content into a repository, a distributor is used to expose that content from the Pulp server.
-The specifics for what it means to expose the repository, performed through an operation referred to as *publishing*, is dependent on the distributor's implementation.
+The specifics for what it means to expose the repository, performed through an operation referred to as *publishing*, is dependent on the distributor's goals.
 Publishing examples include serving the repository over HTTP/HTTPS, packaging it as an ISO, or using rsync to transfer it into a legacy system.

 Operations cannot be performed on a distributor until it is attached to a repository.
 When adding